 A is X's founder and has always been its president and a director.
 B, A's wife, is secretary-treasurer and a director.
 Their sons, C and D, are directors of X. C also serves as X's vice-president.
-E, who is not an employee of X, is A and B's son-in-law.
+E is A and B's son-in-law.